Lars Vilks: Al-Qaeda hit list

 In 2010 Anwar al-Awlaki published an Al-Qaeda hit list in Inspire magazine which included Vilks.
 In 2013, the list was expanded to include Stéphane "Charb" Charbonnier, who the Lars Vilks committee awarded their freedom prize to in 2014.
 When Charb was murdered in a terror attack on Charlie Hebdo in Paris, along with 11 other people, Al-Qaeda called for more cartoonists to be killed, The French cartoonist Stephane Charbonnier, killed in the Charlie Hebdo attack in Paris, was on the same hit list and Vilks stepped up his security.
 Following the Charlie Hebdo attack, Vilks said that fewer organizations were inviting him to give lectures amid increased security concerns.

 14 February 2015 attack

 At an event called Art, blasphemy and the freedom of expression, which was organized by Vilks at the Krudttønden café in Copenhagen, Denmark, on 14 February 2015, an attack by a Muslim extremist with semi automatic gunfire, as a result of Vilks' drawings, left film director Finn Nørgaard dead and three police officers wounded.
 At least 30 bullet holes were visible in the window of the café.
 Participants at the event included speaker Niels Ivar Larsen and organizer Helle Merete Brix, the latter described the attack as having been targeted at Vilks.
+Ukrainian FEMEN organizer Inna Shevchenko and the French ambassador Francois Zimeray also were present at the event.
 The suspect, acting alone, fled the scene and attacked a synagogue, killing a man.
 He was then identified by surveillance cameras and killed in gunfire with police the following day.
 Police believe the attack in Copenhagen may have been inspired by the Charlie Hebdo shooting.

 After the attack, Vilks went into hiding.